You have probably heard of PMS and if you menstruate you have probably also experienced it.

 - Record your moods in a journal or logbook throughout the month.

-- Keep a record of what’s going on in your life during this time period
+- Keep a record of what’s going on in your life during this period

 Knowing how you feel day-to-day can help you identify which days are practically bad for you as well as what triggers those feelings.
-This can help you prepare yourself for rough patches and plan ahead when necessary.
+This can help you prepare yourself for rough patches and plan when necessary.

 Elara user stories around PMS

 Some of the most common stories were:

 - Community story: “A mini depression-like phase, where I feel the most misunderstood and unloved.
 I tend to overthink so much more, especially at night.
 And that just makes me feel even more tired.
 Not to mention the back pain.
 I just don’t feel like doing anything.
 All my motivation dies.”

 - Community story: “The week before my period I’m clingy, irritable, and on the verge of crying 24/7.
 I argue with my partner a lot more during this time but I can’t help it.
 Everything upsets me, even though logically I know it’s not a big deal, but I can’t calm down the rage.”

 - Community Story: “I just start feeling huge.
 I feel bloated and like all my clothes don’t fit.
 Even if I have been exercising and eating fairly healthy, I feel like everything I put in my mouth adds weight.
 It’s not just aesthetics - I just feel really uncomfortable.
 Like it’s not my body.”

 - Community Story: "My sex drive goes off the roof.
 I feel so much more horny and usually within 2 days get my period.
 It’s weird because I start eating a lot, feel bloated and my boobs hurt but I’ll want sex more.”

 If you suffer from PMS, tracking your symptoms and testing some of the suggestions above, mainly exercising at least 30 minutes every day, eating a varied diet, and getting good sleep can help you manage and hopefully reduce your symptoms.